+'''

-3 portable sign sets (3 portable signs each set)- \$200.00 each sign X 9 signs = \$1800.00 3 portable sign stands- \$200.00 each X 3 = \$600.00 Total expenses - \$2400.00
+3 portable sign sets (3 portable signs each set)- $200.00 each sign X 9 signs = $1800.00 3 portable sign stands- $200.00 each X 3 = $600.00 Total expenses - $2400.00

+'''

 11. Lasers.
 Speed detection lidar/lasers are used by DMV to detect speeding violations.
 The units are hand held and not mounted in inspectors vehicle.
 They are assigned to each inspector.
 DMVs primary focus is enforcing CMV violations and cars operating in an unsafe manner around CMVs (TACT stops).
 Because DMVs primary focus is on CMV traffic these units are not prorated.
-DMV will replace the oldest/outdated 1 Laser currently being used in the field by full time commercial motor vehicle inspectors.
-In addition, DMV will purchase a mount/adapter to be used with the inspectors issued cell phone which will take a picture of the vehicle/vehicle speed as seen on the laser units display.
-Pictures obtained using this mount have helped getting convictions upheld in court and also with the DataQ process.
+DMV will replace the oldest/outdated lasers currently being used in the field by full time commercial motor vehicle inspectors.
+DMV will purchase cell phone mounts for the lasers so Inspectors can take pictures of the laser image for court and DataQ purposes.
+DMV is budgeting for 5 lasers to cycle out older units.
+DMV is also budgeting for 3 additional laser units for the 3 sworn law enforcement Inspectors that may be Level III certified.
+These Inspectors do not currently do any MCSAP activities and their current positions have little traffic safety effort.
+One area these new Level III certified Inspectors will augment is CMV traffic enforcement activities, which will be the only real traffic enforcement activities they preform.
+This is why these units are not prorated.

-Lasers w/cell phone camera mount - \$2,500.00/each X 1 = \$2,500.00
+Lasers w/cell phone camera mount - \$2,500.00/each X 8 = \$20,000.00

-UPDATE: The radar units are vehicle mounted and are prorated the same as other vehicle mounted equipment and are used from time to time for non-MCSAP related activities while traveling from one area to another for non-MCSAP functions.
+The radar units are vehicle mounted and are prorated the same as other vehicle mounted equipment and are used from time to time for non-MCSAP related activities while traveling from one area to another for non-MCSAP functions.
 The lasers are not prorated because they are handheld units used for CMV traffic enforcement.